zack-bitcoin/social_amoveo/README.md

 It is a work in progress.
 Notes on what more needs to be built is in the [todo](todo) file.

-In order to run this program, you need to be running an amoveo full node. https://github.com/zack-bitcoin/amoveo
+In order to run this program, you need to be running an amoveo full node first. https://github.com/zack-bitcoin/amoveo

-and, you need to edit the /config/sys.config.tmpl file to support this.
+You need to edit the /config/sys.config.tmpl file from the Amoveo full node.
 Here is what the values should be in that file
 ```
     {block_meta, true},